mayanbiao1234/Geometric-metrics-for-perceptual-manifolds/README.md

 ![图片1](https://github.com/mayanbiao1234/Geometric-metrics-for-perceptual-manifolds/assets/31196857/d5f4a764-1ac6-4e30-bf21-294319bcc7c5)

-## Volume metrics for perceptual manifolds in deep neural networks
+## Volume metrics for perceptual manifolds in deep neural networks (ICLR 2023)
 The volume of the perceptual manifold measures the richness of the distribution.
 See the paper, [Delving into Semantic Scale Imbalance](https://openreview.net/pdf?id=07tc5kKRIo), for how to use multiscale volumetric metrics for perceptual manifolds, and for more conclusions.

 The citation format is: